lopezdsr/sql-query/getting-started.md

 1. Select a sample query.
 This loads it into the editor.
 The input data used by the sample queries is available in a publicly accessable bucket.
 2. The Target field is automatically filled in with the unique resource identifier (URI) of your default bucket.
 You can use this bucket or specify a different URI.
 3. Click **Run** to run the query.
 The query result is displayed below the editor.
+4. Each sample data set is available in each of the supported input data formats (CSV, JSON, ORC, and Parquet).
+If you want to experiment with different formats, edit the selected sample query and change the specified file name and format.
+For example, change `orders.parquet STORED AS PARQUET` to `orders.orc STORED AS ORC`.

 <!--